NEUBIAS/bise-documents/How-to-curate/how-to-curate.md

 **2.** **MAY** receive more than one keyword (use Add another item button).

 ## Requires
 A link to an existing software node in BIII.eu to show the dependencies of the tool.
+For example tool ``3D intensity profile`` requires ``ImageJ`` to be ran.

 ## Execution platform
 A discrete attribue that defines in which main execution platforms the tool can be used.
 There are only 4 values for this attribute: ``Linux``, ``Mac``, ``Windows``, ``Unsure``.

-**1.**

 ## Implementation type
 A discrete attribute that defines the type of implementation of the tool.
 A more detailed description on the discussion of implementation types is in ["Workflows and Components of Bioimage Analysis: The NEUBIAS Concept"](https://www.authorea.com/users/90123/articles/211121-workflows-and-components-of-bioimage-analysis-the-neubias-concept) ![](https://zenodo.org/badge/DOI/10.5281/zenodo.1042570.svg).
 The 4 values for this attribute are ``Collection``, ``Component``, ``Workflow`` and ``I do not know``